What Is Blockchain Technology? How Does It Work?

 - The data in the block.

-- A 32-bit whole number called a nonce.
-The nonce is randomly generated when a block is created, which then generates a block header hash.
+- The nonce — “number used only once.”
+A nonce in blockchain is a whole number that’s randomly generated when a block is created, which then generates a block header hash.

-- The hash is a 256-bit number wedded to the nonce.
-It must start with a huge number of zeroes (i.e., be extremely small).
+- The hash — a hash in blockchain is a number permanently attached to the nonce.
+For Bitcoin hashes, these values must start with a huge number of zeroes (i.e., be extremely small).

 When the first block of a chain is created, a nonce generates the cryptographic hash.
 The data in the block is considered signed and forever tied to the nonce and hash unless it is mined.